costo123/group/README.md

 # cloudformation
 To deploy a cloudformation template to AWS from Jenkins

-my first jenkins deployment from Github.
+my first jenkins deployment from Github